Sword Art Online Progressive: Scherzo of Deep Night: Voice cast

-Two months have passed since the deadly game began, and Kirito and Asuna continue to make progress.
-They stop for treasure, but then they must face Asuna's least favorite monster.

 Production

 Shortly after the release of Sword Art Online Progressive: Aria of a Starless Night, a sequel film and its title was announced, with its release set for 2022.
 The staff and cast from the previous film reprised their roles, such as production by A-1 Pictures and direction by Ayako Kōno, with character designs by Kento Toya and music by Yuki Kajiura.
 Eir Aoi performed the film's main theme, "Shinzō" (心臓, Heart).

 The film adapted the fourth volume of the light novel series due to one of the overarching storylines of the series not being completed.

 Release

 The film was initially set to have an advance screening on August 24, 2022, before a full theatrical release on September 10.
 However, the release was delayed to October 22 due to the COVID-19 pandemic in Japan.
-Aniplex of America licensed the film for release in North America and Canada on February 3, 2023.
+Aniplex of America licensed the film for release in North America on February 3, 2023.

+Its prequel Sword Art Online Progressive: Aria of a Starless Night and the film itself premiered on television for the first time on Fuji Television on January 20 and 21, 2024 respectively.